-Post production sessions that support the acquisition of subject-specific skills and Future Skills competencies.
-Workshops are low-risk and may cover topics such as offline and online editing, sound, grading, workflow, and deliverables.
+Workshops in the studio that support the acquisition of subject-specific skills and Future Skills competencies.
+Workshops are low-risk and may include team working on assessments.

-Project Briefings
+Proiect Briefings

-Smaller and larger scale creative and technical briefs that extend, reinforce, and assess understanding of post production processes.
+Smaller and larger scale creative and technical briefs that extend, reinforce, and assess understanding of film production processes.